Month-to-Month Lease Template, Free Download 2026

 A landlord wants to rent a residential property with the flexibility to adjust terms, raise rent, or terminate the tenancy with proper notice rather than being locked into a long-term fixed lease with a tenant.

-A tenant needs short-term housing flexibility because of a pending job relocation, home purchase, or other life change and prefers a periodic tenancy that automatically renews each month without committing to a 12-month term.
+A tenant needs short-term housing flexibility because of a pending job relocation, home purchase, or other life change and prefers a periodic tenancy agreement that automatically renews each month without committing to a 12-month term.
+A month-to-month rental agreement gives both parties the freedom to end the arrangement with proper notice.

 An existing fixed-term lease has expired and the holdover tenant continues occupying the property, creating an implied month-to-month tenancy that should be documented with a formal written agreement to protect both parties.